Category: Blog

 $1,000,000 – 20 year term preferred rate – 40-year-old female

-Group life insurance policies don’t compete with an individual policy on price, benefits, conversion, or control of the policy.
+Group life insurance policies don’t compete with an individual policy on price, benefits, conversion periods, or policy control.

 You’ll be asked an initial set of five eligibility questions no matter what rate class you apply for:

-A paramedical exam may be required, especially if you apply for the preferred rates.
+A paramedical exam may be required, mainly if you apply for the preferred rates.

 It doesn’t even come close to what is available in the individual term life insurance market.